webber2408/Re-captcha-Verifier/README.md

 # Re-captcha-Verifier
-Verifies user with a captcha if more than 3 attempts to register recorded.
+Verifies user with a captcha if more than 3 attempts to register recorded from the same IP within a day.

 # Run locally